naishasrivastava/naishasrivastava/README.md

 ## about

-I'm a CS student focused on building interactive systems at the intersection of:
+I'm a CS student at Cornell University focused on building interactive systems at the intersection of:

 - human-computer interaction
 - augmented & spatial computing